galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
 >    > In order for analysis of the Experimental DIA data via EncyclopeDIA to proceed, the raw dataset collection must be converted to mzML which makes this a critical step in the function of this workflow.
+Additionally, as DIA uses overlapping windows and fragments (Figure 3B), deconvolution of the data is vital to analyze it correctly.
+Conversion from raw to mzML allows for this deconvolution to occur within the workflow as part of the data's conversion.
 >    {: .comment}
 >
 {: .hands_on}